dipy/dipy/doc/interfaces/basic_flow.rst

 A basic DIPY command line series
 ====================================================

 Using a terminal, let's download a dataset.
-This is multi-shell dataset which was kindly provided by Hansen and Jespersen (more details about the data are provided in their paper [Hansen2016]_).
+This is multi-shell dataset, which was kindly provided by Hansen and Jespersen (more details about the data are provided in their paper [Hansen2016]_).
 First let's create a folder::